saqib736/End-to-End-GenAI-Retail-Industry-Project/README.md

 - How many total t-shirts are left in stock?
 - How many t-shirts do we have left for Nike in XS size and white color?
 - How much is the total price of the inventory for all S-size t-shirts?
-- How much sales amount will be generated if we sell all small size Adidas shirts today after discounts?
+- How much sales amount will be generated if we sell all small-size Adidas shirts today after discounts?

 ## License